-- Free daily screenings if schedule permits (except Tuesdays)
+- Free daily screenings as schedule permits

 - Len Lye Centre Cinema